Ch00k/openstack-install-aio/openstack-all-in-one.rst

    ovs-vsctl add-br br-ex

-Modify network configuration of your host
+Modify network configuration of your host.

 Edit :code:`eth1` in :code:`/etc/network/interfaces` to look like this::

    auto eth1